simp/pupmod-simp-freeradius/README.md

 ## Overview

 This module installs freeradius.
 The v3 manifests can be used to configure version 3 of freeradius.
-If an older version of freeradius is being used, rsync can be used to copy over configuration files.
+If an older version of freeradius is being used, rsync can be used to copy over configuration files created outside of Puppet.
 Rsync can also be used to copy over version 3 files.

-This modules includes a radiusd site and module that can be used to configure freeradius to work with and  openldap server.
+This modules includes a radiusd site and module that can be used to configure freeradius to work with an openldap server.

 ## This is a SIMP module